wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 # Introduction

-{{RFC8806}} provides "a method for the operator of a recursive resolver to have a complete IANA root zone locally, and to hide queries for the IANA root zone from outsiders.
+Serving the root zone locally, commonly referred to as "LocalRoot", provides "a method for the operator of a recursive resolver to have a complete IANA root zone locally, and to hide queries for the IANA root zone from outsiders.
 The basic idea is to create an up-to-date IANA root zone service on the same host as the recursive server, and use that service when the recursive